Maergoth/EQ2Sharts/README.md

 - **Click-through** mode removes the title bar and sets `WS_EX_TRANSPARENT | WS_EX_LAYERED` via `SetWindowLong`, making the window pass mouse events to whatever is underneath.
 - **Invert** reverses the list before display.
 - **Wait time** appends `(Xm Ys)` to each entry.
 A 1-second `Timer` triggers display refreshes while enabled.
+- **Auto-hide** hides or shows the overlay based on queue content when enabled, respecting the Show Overlay checkbox.

 ### Settings Persistence